wholder/Cheetah3DParser/README.md

 Cheetah3DParser uses the following Java code to perform some of its functions, or build this project:
 - [dd-plist](https://github.com/3breadt/dd-plist) is used to read the Apple plist format.
 - [IntelliJ IDEA from JetBrains](https://www.jetbrains.com/idea/) (my favorite development environment for Java coding.
 Thanks JetBrains!)
+- [Alan Scrivener](https://www.linkedin.com/in/alanscrivener) for assistance with 3D matrix math.